-Visit the ACE Student Computer Support Center to check any computer requirements specific to your degree program.
+Visit the Pirate Techs Student Computer Support Center to check any computer requirements specific to your degree program.
 Purchasing a computer is optional; ECU provides a number of computer labs on campus for coursework.

 Does ECU offer competitive pricing for its computers?

-ACE Student Computer Support Center and ECU Dowdy Student Stores collaborate to offer Lenovo and Apple computers at educational prices.
-If you purchase a computer through the ACE Initiative program, you receive on-campus warranty support through ACE Student Computer Support Center.
+The Pirate Techs Student Computer Support Center and ECU Dowdy Student Stores collaborate to offer Dell, Lenovo and Apple computers at educational prices.
+If you purchase a computer through the Pirate Techs/Dowdy Initiative program, you receive on-campus warranty support through Pirate Techs.

 What if I don’t have a computer?